 Pursuant to the Act, the Commission is composed of three Commissioners appointed by the County Board of Chosen Freeholders for three (3) year, staggered terms.
 The current members of the Commission, their offices and the dates of expiration of their present terms are as follows:

-Commissioner Office Date of Expiration of Term John B. Comegno, II Chairman October 22, 2018 James D. Fattorini Vice Chairman October 22, 2019 Troy E. Singleton Commissioner October 22, 2017
+Commissioner Office Term Expiration Date John B. Comegno, II Chairman October 22, 2018 James D. Fattorini Vice Chairman October 22, 2019 Troy E. Singleton Commissioner October 22, 2020

 Administration and Employees